BeatingAngel/UdacityAndroidChallenge/Lesson03-Green-Recycler-View/README.md

 {Not displayed Item 7}
 {Not displayed Item 8}

-Next the 7 will be displayed, the 0 will be pushed() into the startQueue and the 9 will be appended() to the endQueue.
+Next the 7 will be displayed, the 0 will be pushed() into the cache.
 Then it looks like this:

 {Not displayed Item 10}